• Skip to primary navigation

 Join Our List

-TIP: You can rise the dough overnight in the fridge, just cover with clear wrap.
-In the morning, brush with melted butter, and decorate with toppings, and bake.
+PRO TIP: You can thaw and rise the dough overnight in the fridge, just cover it with clear wrap.
+In the morning, brush with melted butter, decorate with toppings, and bake.

-Step 4: When you are ready to bake, brush each dough piece with melted butter.
+Step 4: When you are ready to bake them, brush tops of each dough piece with melted butter.
+If you prefer, you can brush with eggs or an egg wash instead of butter.

 Step 6: Bake per the package, 375 degrees for 15 minutes.